 2. Sterling Silver

 Traditionally composed of 92.5% pure silver and 7.5% copper, sterling silver is harder and relatively affordable compared to purer silver metals.
-While slightly less bright in color than fine silver, sterling silver is still lustrous and beautiful.
+The trade-off is that this copper content makes sterling silver more susceptible to tarnishing.

-Like fine silver, sterling silver is considered a hypoallergenic alloy.
+Like fine silver, sterling silver is considered hypoallergenic.
 Though a small percentage of the population is mildly sensitive to copper, the amount of copper in sterling silver jewelry is quite low.
 This means that most (if not all) people can wear it without issue.

 Common Sterling Silver Quality Stamp Marks: